samiulhq/LLM-RAG-SAS/README.md

 2. Users may load all PDFs in a directory on the SAS Server (filesystem), or select a PDF of their choice.

 3. The code assumes use of a Chroma DB vector store.
-Users may choose to replace this with other supported vector stores.
+Users may choose to replace this with other vector stores supported by the langchain framework by modifying the underlying code.

-4. The code uses the langchain LLM framework.
+4. The step uses the langchain LLM framework.

-5. PDFs (containing text) are currently the only loadable file format allowed.
-Users are however free to ingest various other document types into a Chroma DB collection beforehand, using the "Vector Databases - Hydrate Chroma DB collection" SAS Studio Custom Step (refer documentation)
+5. PDFs (containing text) are currently the only loadable file format in this step.
+Users are however free to ingest various other document types into a Chroma DB collection beforehand, using the ["Vector Databases - Hydrate Chroma DB collection"](https://github.com/sassoftware/sas-studio-custom-steps/tree/main/Vector%20Databases%20-%20Hydrate%20Chroma%20DB%20Collection) SAS Studio Custom Step (refer documentation)

 6. User has already configured Azure OpenAI to deploy both an embedding function and LLM service, or knows the deployment names.